IABTechLab/uid2docs/docs/portal/sharing-permissions.md

 - If you’re a DSP, you could share with all advertisers and all data providers (current and future).
 - If you’re a data provider, you could share with all advertisers, all publishers, and all DSPs (current and future).

-The following image shows the recommendations for an advertiser.
+The following illustration shows the recommendations for an advertiser.

 ![UID2 Portal, Sharing Permissions page, Recommendations (Advertiser)](images/portal-sharing-permissions.png)